AdevintaSpain/Barista/README.md

 refresh(R.id.swipe_refresh);
 refresh(); // Id is optional!
 We'll find it for you :D

+// Close or press ime actions on the Keyboard closeKeyboard() pressImeActionButton()

 // And another tricky feature, but try not to use it sleep(2000);
 sleep(2, SECONDS);